eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

        source ~/shapes_demo_ws/install/setup.bash
        ShapesDemo

-   In this second GUI, enable **Active statistics** the same way under **Options → Participant Configuration**.
+   In this second GUI, make sure **Active statistics** is enabled the same way under **Options → Participant Configuration**.
    Then click **Subscribe** and create a **Square** subscriber.